 Something that I almost always have in my fridge is kimchi.
-Why? because it’s such a versatile ingredient that packs a strong flavour punch.
+It’s such a versatile ingredient that packs a strong flavour punch.
 Bonus is that it is also very healthy for you too.
 It’s made using lacto-fermentation which is a form of pickling that creates good bacteria and probiotics for your gut.
 If you have never had this before, and you don’t mind foods like sauerkraut then you should definitely try it!

 At its simplest form, kimchi is made with nappa cabbage, red chili pepper flakes, garlic and salt but there are many different types of kimchi and many ways to make it so you really need to try it a few times from different places to know what your preference is.